CheesecakeLabs/AndroidNotifiCrashLib/README.md

 # NotifiBug Library for Android

-It does what every bug client needs to do but little earlier
+It does what every bug client needs to do but little earlier and in a smarter way

+## How to use it

 Below is an example of how to register NotifiBug library to handle uncaught exceptions of you app and send crash reports to NotifiCrash service.

+### Permissions in manifest

+The `AndroidManifest.xml` requires the permission `android.permission.INTERNET` and would like the permission `android.permission.ACCESS_NETWORK_STATE` even though optional.

 ```xml
 <!-- REQUIRED to send captures to NotifiCrash service -->